jmw-phys/iNORG/README.md

 Version: v1.0.18 @ 2023.04.04
-    finished: fix the H matrix n_sC^+_iC_j term. next do : 1.add in the Green calc function. tinking : Only consider the n_s in one-set, is right?
+    finished: fix the H matrix n_sC^+_iC_j term. next do : 1.add in the Green calc function. tinking : Only consider the n_s in one-set, is right? <!--!
+A:Yes, since the rotation wouldn't happened in different sets-->

+Version: v1.0.19 @ 2023.04.04
+    finished: Finished the Green calc function; Update the code from v4.1.20; Add the Green calc function(not tested). next do : 1.Cross-validation in three band(with interaction and no interaction). tinking : How should I add the correction vector for fixing the G calc?